Emilyaoc/mhc_alpha_project/README.md

 The workflow takes one alignment file at a time and thus needs to be run multiple times to reproduce all the results described in the paper.

- Note that when running partitioned analyses (BUSTED-PH) the input tree needs to be labelled with labels that match the '--branches' and '--comparison' flags.
+ Note that when running partitioned analyses (BUSTED-PH & RELAX) the input tree needs to be labelled with labels that match the '--branches' and '--comparison' flags for BUSTED-PH and the '--test' and '--reference' flags for RELAX.